 How to make Mini Deep Fried Calzones

 Though the idea is simple enough, I don't like to claim that Panzerotti are "easy to make."
-That's because they involve deep frying.
-So if you're looking for an easy recipe you can whip up in 30 minutes, just keep scrolling.
-Panzerotti are absolutely a labor of love.
+They involve deep frying, a true labor of love.
 That's why they're perfect for the holiday season.
 Here's how to make them:

-- Let the pizza dough rise for an hour, then cut and form it into 16 balls, then let those rise for another 45 minutes.
+- Let the pizza dough rise for an hour, cut and form it into 16 balls, then let those rise for another 30-45 minutes.

 - Make the cheese mixture and the tomato dipping sauce.

-- Once dough balls have risen, roll out each ball, place a small spoonful of cheese filling in the center, and seal them well.
+- Once dough balls have risen, roll out each ball, place a small spoonful of cheese filling in the center.
+Make sure to seal the Panzerotti well so they don't pop open while frying.

 - Deep fry the calzones